soffes/blog/published/2007-01-17-famous-quote-of-the-week/famous-quote-of-the-week.markdown

+---
-# Famous Quote of the Week
+title: Famous Quote of the Week
+categories: quote
+---

 > Honesty is the first chapter of the book of wisdom.